 After moving to Montreal for university, it wasn’t long before I discovered that every Sunday in the summer, provided the weather is fine, thousands of Montrealers of all backgrounds, as well as plenty of visitors, gather on the grassy slopes of the Mont-Royal park to hang out, picnic, play their drums and dance.
 In Montreal you’re allowed to drink in public provided that you’re eating, so it’s a great way to spend an afternoon with friends, in the sun or the shade, watching the fascinating people and enjoying the happy vibe of a relaxed summer-loving culture.

 With the sun comes seasonal fruit and veggies, and our outdoor markets become bustling hives of activity all week long.
 While the two most famous markets in the city are the Marché Jean-Talon in Little Italy, and the Atwater Market in Little Burgundy, smaller neighbourhood markets have also begun to pop up all over the city.
-A great activity for a weekend morning, we love to buy bread and local charcuterie and Quebec cheeses, along with whichever fruits are in season that week, and head to the canal or a park for picnicking and people-watching.
+A great activity for a weekend morning, we love to buy bread or make it yourself if you find the best bread machine, also buy local charcuterie and Quebec cheeses, along with whichever fruits are in season that week, and head to the canal or a park for picnicking and people-watching.
 This week, you can get unbelievably sweet Quebec melons (cantaloupe and watermelons) as well as a wide range of berries, plums and peaches.
 Make sure to ask where your food is coming from as there will still be imported produce sold alongside the Quebec offerings.

 4) Street Sales